The Department of Politics supports academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.

 - A failure to submit the final report and copies of receipts will disqualify students from consideration of future funding and will cause the student (per contract) to return the funds.
 Failure to follow the rules and procedures for acceptable expenditures can also cause the student (per contract) to return the entirety of the Anderson funds.
 In some cases, these violations can also cause delay in receipt of the diploma.

-- Students who do not utilize their entire Anderson award (per contract) will be required to return such unused funds.
+- Students who do not utilize their entire Anderson award (per contract) will be required to return unused funds.

 Who can I contact with questions?